ChrisH0125/ai-image/README.md

 # ai-image
-First ever personal project!
+My first ever personal project!
 It lets you generate AI images based on your text